anderkve/FYS3150/_sources/book/introduction_to_cpp/intro_to_armadillo.md

 (sec:intro_to_armadillo)=
 # Introduction to Armadillo

-Armadillo is an efficient linear algebra library for C++ users.
-Its aim is to provide a library that balances speed and ease of use.
-We recommend this library for numerical computations as a replacement for dynamic allocation of arrays.
+Armadillo is an efficient linear algebra library for C++, that balances speed and ease of use.
+We recommend using this library for numerical linear algebra computations in this course.

-We'll cover the very basics here to get you started with the library.
-However, their webpage provides an excellent, detailed [code documentation](http://arma.sourceforge.net/docs.html) with examples of usage that you can search through.
+We'll cover some of the very basics of Armadillo here to get you started with the library.
+A complete overview of the available classes and functions, along with usage examples, can be found in the Armadillo [code documentation](http://arma.sourceforge.net/docs.html).

 ## Building code with Armadillo